Gemstone5-rx/simple_shell/README.md

 If an executable cannot be found, print an error message and display the prompt again.
 Handle errors.
+You have to handle the “end of file” condition (Ctrl+D)

+You don’t have to:
+use the PATH
+implement built-ins
-You have to handle the “end of file” condition (Ctrl+D) You don’t have to: use the PATH implement built-ins handle special characters : ", ', `, \, *, &, # be able to move the cursor
+handle special characters : ", ', `, \, *, &, #
+be able to move the cursor

 2. Simple shell 0.2
 mandatory
 Simple shell 0.1 +
 Handle command lines with arguments

 3. Simple shell 0.3
 mandatory
 Simple shell 0.2 +
 Handle the PATH
-fork must not be called if the command doesn’t exist4.
-Simple shell 0.4 mandatory
+fork must not be called if the command doesn’t exist

+4. Simple shell 0.4
+mandatory
 Simple shell 0.3 +
 Implement the exit built-in, that exits the shell
 Usage: exit
-You don’t have to handle any argument to the built-in exit5.
-Simple shell 1.0 mandatory
+You don’t have to handle any argument to the built-in exit

+5. Simple shell 1.0
+mandatory
 Simple shell 0.4 +
-Implement the env built-in, that prints the current environment6.
-Simple shell 0.1.1
+Implement the env built-in, that prints the current environment

+6. Simple shell 0.1.1
 #advanced
 Simple shell 0.1 +
 Write your own getline function